windmill-labs/windmilldocs/docs/core_concepts/0_draft_and_deploy/index.md

 :::tip Deploy to Staging or Prod

-If you are looking for ways to iterate collaboratively in Windmill, you might be interested by [Deploy to Staging or Prod](../12_staging_prod/index.md) that allows deploy scripts, flows, variables and resources to another workspace, typically staging or prod workspaces.
+If you are looking for complete isolation between staging and prod, you might be interested by [Deploy to Staging or Prod](../12_staging_prod/index.md) that allows deploying scripts, flows, variables and resources to another workspace, typically staging or prod workspaces.

 :::